DSC-180A/spam-sentiment.io/README.md

-# Website for AutoFiNews Project
+# How Spam Affects Sentiment of Tweet Website

 ## Credits